spiffe/spiffe-csi/README.md

 SPIFFE implementations (e.g. SPIRE) rely on DaemonSets to run one Workload API server instance per host.
 In these cases, it is necessary to inject the Workload API socket into each pod.
-The primary motivation for using a CSI driver for this purpose is to avoid the use of hostPath, which is associated with security weaknesses and is commonly disallowed by policy.
+The primary motivation for using a CSI driver for this purpose is to avoid the use of [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) volumes in workload containers, which is associated with security weaknesses and is commonly disallowed by policy.
+Note that `hostPath` volumes are still required for the CSI driver to interact with the [Kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) (see [Limitations](#limitations)).

 This driver provides pods with an ephemeral inline volume.
 SPIFFE implementations can serve their Workload API socket in a central location, and